 Mr. Monk is a Mess

-An all-new original mystery starring Adrian Monk, the brilliant investigator who always knows when something’s out of place....
+Welcome to the series of original mysteries starring Adrian Monk, the brilliant investigator who always knows when something's out of place...

-No one likes to come home to a mess—least of all Monk and Natalie.
-But when they return briefly to San Francisco from an extended stay working as cops in New Jersey, Natalie discovers somebody has been sleeping in her bed.
+No one likes to come home to a mess--least of all Monk and Natalie.
+But when they return from an extended stay in New Jersey, Natalie discovers that somebody has been sleeping in her bed.
 But this Goldilocks isn't asleep.
 She's dead.
 And stuffed under the mattress, investigators find marked money from a Federal sting operation.
 Now Natalie's life is a real mess, and she needs Monk to help clean it up.

 Mr. Monk in Summit

 The hours pass very slowly when you’re sitting in a squad car, parked behind a billboard on a New Jersey country road, waiting for speeders to whiz by.

 It’s not the most glamorous side of law enforcement, but writing $390 speeding tickets pays the bills, especially when a handful of corrupt politicians have looted the town treasury to finance their outrageously extravagant lifestyles.

 So that’s why Adrian Monk and I—the lovely and resourceful Natalie Teeger—had to do our stint early that Monday morning out on the old highway, a remote, curving stretch of two-lane asphalt through the rolling hills, which no driver could resist taking at high speed.

 We were into our third week working as uniformed police officers in Summit, thousands of miles away from our homes in San Francisco, where Monk was usually employed as a police consultant and I toiled, underpaid and underappreciated, as his long-suffering assistant.